algenonq/algenonq.github.io/_posts/2014-08-28-tool-descriptions.markdown

 ---
 layout: post
-title:	"Calligraphy Toolbox Tools - Guidelines”
+title:  “Tools in the box - Guidelines”
-date:	2014-08-28 12:53:15
+date:   2014-08-28 12:53:16
-categories: calligraphy toolbox angular web
+categories: Calligraphy ToolBox architecture
-tags: calligraphy toolbox architecture angular
+tags: calligraphy ToolBox algenonq programming
 ---
 Part 1 - in the description of each of the tools included in the tool box.
 Guidelines help you write neatly.